spacewander/AlgorithmAndDataStructure/README.md

 For example, `set_difference(set1, set2)` is equal to `set1 - set2` in ruby,
 but according to this rule, I can't use `set1 - set2` to implement `set_difference`.

+Notice 3: Since some languages don't have generics or just have a weak support to generics, those languages can just make sure the algorithms work with int type.

 The list of these algorithms:

 ### Non-modifying sequence operations